 Reg Info for Returning Students

-Fall 2014 Returning Student Registration Instructions for Faculty
+Fall 2015 Returning Students Registration Information for Faculty

-- Web Check-in for returning students begins on Monday, August 25.
-All students must complete Web Check-in to confirm their attendance at Whitman College.
+- Student Check-in for returning students begins on Tuesday, August 25.
+All students must complete Student Check-in to confirm their attendance at Whitman College.

-- Web add/drop begins on Monday, September 1 at the times shown below and continues through the add/drop period.
-Faculty members are encouraged to be available in their offices during regular business hours on Monday and Tuesday (September 1-2) to respond to questions from faculty advisers and students, and to provide possible consent to students wishing to register for closed courses.
+- Add/drop begins on Monday, August 31 at the times shown below and continues through the add/drop registration period.
+Faculty members are encouraged to be available in their offices during regular business hours on Monday and Tuesday (August 31- September 1) to respond to questions from faculty advisers and students, and to provide possible consent to students wishing to register for closed courses.

-- There is an option on the "Search for Classes" page that allows either a search of all courses or just of the courses with an open status.
+- There is an option in "Search for Classes" on the faculty portal that allows either a search of all courses or just of the courses with an open status.
 This will be helpful in determining courses that do not require instructor consent for enrollment.

 - Students who wish to make changes to their schedule must obtain electronic adviser approval.
 Advisers can access the clearance utility through the faculty portal at my.whitman.edu (see the portal instruction sheet).